dinhanhthi/dinhanhthi.com/sample_posts/2020-11-24-for-me-only.md

 hide: true # if don't want to show it on index and result engine
 private: true # (if the post comes from external source) a private link
 read: true # reading post type
-math: true # using math equations in page?
+math: true # using math equations in note?
+good: true # (on hold) the note is good written
+noOudated: true # this kind of post doesn't have "outdated" warning box
 ```

 ## Other components